Save Our Bones Bulletin: Vermont Pioneers GMO Labeling, Medical Mistakes Claim More Lives Than Ever, Tequila Agave For Osteoporosis, And More!

 An adjuvant is any pharmaceutical agent that’s added to a drug with the intention of affecting the drug’s performance – specifically, enhancing the action of the drug’s active component.

-The good news is, if you’re following the Save Our Bones Program, you’re already getting plenty of naturally-occurring fructans from various Foundation Foods.
+The good news is, if you’re following the Osteoporosis Reversal Program, you’re already getting plenty of naturally-occurring fructans from various Foundation Foods.
 Here are some foods that are high in these substances:

 Fructans act as “food” for your healthful gut flora.
 Also known as prebiotics, these substances are crucial for a healthful balance of bacteria in your digestive system.
 And other Foundation Foods, such as plain yogurt, are rich in healthful probiotics, completing the picture of healthful, bone-building gut flora.